 The wreck occurred southbound on the freeway, with lanes remaining impacted well into the early morning hours as recovery crews worked to remove disabled vehicles and debris.
 By the time most of Houston's Sunday morning commute began taking shape, conditions were gradually improving, though residual delays persisted.
 Drivers heading south toward Pasadena and the Gulf Coast corridor should have anticipated extended travel times through mid-morning.

-34 crashes have happened at this location after this incident.
-Among the follow-on crashes, 23 were major.
+54 more crashes have been documented at this location since this incident.
+34 of those incidents were major.

 This report was produced by LTA's editor-designed production system under the executive editorial direction of Dennis R. Mundy, Executive Editor.
 The system combines our proprietary data pipeline with AI-assisted drafting to deliver verified incident coverage to LTA's editorial standards.